SubasriNatarajan/python/Unit-1 Algorithmic Problem Solving.md

 **_Reusability_**: Algorithms are often reusable in many different situations.
 Since many well-known algorithms are the generalizations of more complicated ones, and since many complicated problems can be distilled into simpler ones, an efficient means of solving certain simpler problems potentially lets us solve many complicated problems.

 ### Characteristics of Algorithm

 • Precision: The instructions should be written in a precise manner.

-•Uniqueness: The outputs of each step should be unambiguous, i.e., they should be unique and only depend on the input and the output of the preceding steps.
+• Uniqueness: The outputs of each step should be unambiguous, i.e., they should be unique and only depend on the input and the output of the preceding steps.

 • Finiteness: Not even a single instruction must be repeated infinitely.